-Holidays and seasons are a great way to incorporate new vocabulary and build your child's language and understanding of traditions or routines!
+We know all the holidays will look different this year.
+But, holidays and seasons are still a great way to incorporate new vocabulary and build your child's language skills!
 Read more below about a few Halloween themed books for different ages and the fun ways you can interactively read with your child.
 We've also shared a few of ur favorite easy and inexpensive themed-activities for you and your child to do at home!

 Where is Baby's Pumpkin?: In this book Baby is looking for her pumpkin and you have to help her find it!
 This book is great for working on everyday, common vocabulary (e.g., things around your home), yes/no questions, simple WH-questions (what, where, who) and also prepositions (e.g., “Is it under the table?” or “Show me what is on the table.” or “What is next to the table?”, etc).